 The Music of Strangers(2015)

-The filmmaker behind the Oscar-winning documentary 20 Feet from Stardom captures a globe-spanning experiment started by cellist Yo-Yo Ma where a diverse range of cultures put their musical sensibilities together to make something new.
+The filmmaker behind the Oscar-winning documentary 20 Feet from Stardom captures a globe-spanning experiment, started by cellist Yo-Yo Ma, where a diverse range of cultures put their musical sensibilities together to create something new.

 BY Liam Maguren Flicks Writer

 How can we create fresh music if we obsess with staying traditional?
 It’s a question that La La Land asked and then sort of brushed aside, leaving it to The Music of Strangers to explore.
 The film follows The Silk Road Project, an orchestral version of The Avengers made up of different musicians from around the world who each play an cultural instrument like it’s a superpower.
 The Captain America of this group is Yo-Yo Ma, a Paris-born Chinese cello prodigy who grew up in the United States.
 Their mission is simple: create new musical art. ...
 More

 Contrary to my bonkers superhero analogy, these musicians are pretty realistic about what they do in relation to all the world’s problems.
 (Syrian artist Kinan Azmeh straight up states that a piece of music isn’t going to stop bullets or feed the starving.)
 But anything that gives a human being meaning is valuable, and with effortless elegance, The Music of Strangers expresses exactly that about musicians and the songs they create.